andrescorrada/ground-truth-problems-in-business/README.md

 When your daily traffic consists of tens of millions of users, computing this statistic using your company's database is a nightmare.
 Not even a Spark cluster can handle daily visits for a month of data without taking days to spit out an answer.

-A way to understand the difference between decisions and not predictions is to think about about examples like
+A way to understand the difference between decisions and not predictions is to think about examples like
 * I don't have to outrun the bear, just you.
 * Top candidate needs to be selected